 The Bodhisatta was once a prince.
-After a king had seized his home and murdered his parents, the Bodhisatta got himself hired as the king’s personal assistant in order to eventually get revenge.
-One time the Bodhisatta was with the king in a forest and he grabbed the king’s head, drew his sword, and yelled, “Now I will cut the killer of my parents into fourteen pieces!”
+After a king had seized his home and murdered his parents, the Bodhisatta got himself hired as the conquering king’s assistant in order to seek revenge.
+One time the Bodhisatta was alone with the king in a forest and he grabbed the king’s hair, drew his sword, and yelled, “Now I will cut the killer of my parents into fourteen pieces!”
 But at that very moment, he remembered that his father had advised against killing.
-He kept the king in fear for a while and told him that virtue, not wealth, made a life good.
+He kept the king in fear for a while, and told him that virtue, not wealth, made life good.
 He then set the king free and handed him his sword, saying he was ready to die.
 But the king took the Bodhisatta’s words to heart and did not slay him.
 Instead, the king swore an oath of friendship and promised to never harm him.
 He gave the Bodhisatta his daughter as a wife and returned his father’s kingdom to him.

 In the Lifetime of the Buddha

-One of the Buddha’s disciples who was an expert in scripture left water for rinsing his mouth in its vessel.
-When his roommate, an expert in the rules, went into the bathroom and saw this he told the first disciple he had done wrong.
-The errant disciple said he was not aware this was an offense and promised to atone for it, but the other disciple explained that if something is done inadvertently there is no infraction.
-But later this rule-expert criticized the offender to some students and said he had indeed sinned.
-When the offender heard about being called a sinner he was angry and called his accuser a liar.
-Word of this spread and a quarrel broke out, dividing not only the disciples into two sides, but also the lay people on Earth and the gods in heaven.
+One of the Buddha’s disciples, an expert in scripture, left a vessel he used for rinsing his mouth in the lavatory.
+When his roommate, an expert in the monastic rules, saw that it held excess water, he told the first disciple he had done wrong.
+The errant disciple said he was not aware this was an offense, and he promised to atone for it, but the other disciple explained that if something is done inadvertently there is no infraction.
+But later, this rule expert criticized the offender to some students and said he had indeed sinned.
+When the offender heard about being called a sinner, he was angry and called his accuser a liar.
+Word of this spread and a quarrel broke out, dividing not only the disciples into two sides, but also forming splits among the laypeople on earth and between the gods of heaven.
 The rules-expert disciple had the other excommunicated, but supporters of the offending disciple rejected this.

-But the disciples did not end their feud and the frustrated Buddha rose into the air to lecture that wise people do not quarrel and when you are surrounded by fools you should get away from them.
-So the Buddha spent three months in a forest before returning home.
-The lay followers grew so frustrated at the disciples’ behavior they stopped supporting them, and the disciples had to go to ask the Buddha for forgiveness, which they received.
+But the disciples did not end their feud, and the frustrated Buddha rose into the air to lecture that wise people do not quarrel, and when fools surround you, you should get away from them.
+So the Buddha spent three months alone in a forest before returning home.
+While he was away, the lay followers grew so frustrated at the disciples’ behavior they stopped supporting them, and the disciples had to go to ask the Buddha for forgiveness, which they received.

 The prince’s father and mother were earlier births of the Buddha’s father and birth mother.